-- Open windows, turn on vents, alert family members and possibly disable kitchen smoke detector.
+- Open windows, turn on vents, alert family members, and possibly disable the kitchen smoke detector.

-- Set up cooling station with metal colander, preferably outdoors.
+- Set up a cooling station with a metal colander, preferably outdoors.

-- Place pan into oven once it is pre-heated.
+- Place pan into the oven once it is pre-heated.

-- If beans are roasting uneven, remove from oven, stir with wooden spatula and quickly return to oven.
+- If beans are roasting unevenly, remove them from the oven, stir with a wooden spatula and quickly return to the oven.

-- Once roasted, turn off oven, remove the pan and head to cooling station.
+- Once roasted, turn off the oven, remove the pan, and head to the cooling station.

 - (hot climates) Apply a light mist with your water bottle.

-- Let house clear of smoke.
-Using a floor fan will accelerate this provess.
+- Let the house clear of smoke.
+Using a floor fan will accelerate this process.

-- Apologize to any firefighters that may have arrived to your home.
+- Apologize to any firefighters that may have arrived at your home.